gleitz/alfred-howdoi/README.md

 ## Notes

-- If `howdoi` is installed to a non-standard Homebrew location (or with `pip`) then you need to tell Alfred about your appropriate `PATH`.
-Open the Workflow in Alfred, click "prepare workflow configuration" in the top right (the icon looks like `(x)`), select the "Environment Variables" tab, and make a new entry with name `PATH` and value as the text output of entering `echo $PATH` in a terminal, e.g. `/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin:/Users/username/.homebrew/bin`.
+If `howdoi` is installed to a non-standard Homebrew location (or with `pip`) then you need to tell Alfred about your appropriate `PATH`.

+  - Open the Workflow in Alfred
+  - Click "prepare workflow configuration" in the top right (the icon looks like `(x)`)
+  - Select the "Environment Variables" tab
+  - Make a new entry with name `PATH` and value as the text output of entering `echo $PATH` in a terminal (e.g. `/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin:/Users/username/.homebrew/bin`)

 ## Useful Links